 With the product rule, one can show that the following properties also hold:

-• Positive-definiteness: If both A\mathbf{A} and B\mathbf{B} are positive-definite, then AB\mathbf{A} \otimes \mathbf{B} is also positive-definite.
+- Positive-definiteness: If both A and B are positive-definite, then A⊗B is also positive-definite.

 For a complete review of the properties of the Kronecker product, the readers are directed to the wiki page, Kathrin Schäcke's On the Kronecker Product, or Chapter 11 in A matrix handbook for statisticians.
 Readers pursuing a more abstract understanding may also check out the tensor product.